Maartyl/cs-chan/README.md

     - Clients that cannot be servers can still do everything else, but host chans.

 - WCF allows for authentication when opening chans.
+    - Although it is not implemented in Chat test application.

 #### Influences